ForecastHealth/botech-protocol/README.md

 ## Getting Data (Datafetchers and DataSources)
-By default, data is not "input" into nodes as balances, or into edges as transition rates.
+By default, data is not "input" into nodes as balances, or into links as transition rates.
 Rather, data is returned from a `datafetcher`.
 A datafetcher is an API, which accepts a `method` and some `parameters` relating to that method and returns a value in the form of an 2x101 array.
 Datafetchers are also able to retrieve information from the `environment` such as the current time period, and metadata.